 If you're looking for our article on SSL for your Legacy Evolution store, click here.

-One of the great innovations of EvolutionX is the automatic SSL that we provide your domain on our stores.
+EvolutionX supports automatic SSL support which we provide for your domain on our stores.
 We take the pain out of this process of annual renewals and certification installations.
 We also take the risk away that can come with expired SSL certificates preventing access to your store.

 Considerations Before You Go Live on EvolutionX